Every June, there is a public celebration of the Queen's birthday called Trooping the Colour.

 Her actual birthday is back in April, but Trooping the Colour has marked the official birthday of the British monarch for over 260 years.

-But why is it called this and what happens at it?
+But why is it called this and what happens when it takes place?
+Read on for everything you need to know.

 Trooping the Colour is a military parade - so the name has a military background, which goes all the way back to the 17th Century.